ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/request-response.md

-# Request–Response
+# Request-Response

 With emergency brakes and some basic fault handling in place, it’s time for something a bit more sophisticated.

 Imagine the user wants to send our robot Larry to a specific position:
 “Go to point B.”
-As Larry starts driving, the user expects status updates—position, speed, progress.
+As Larry starts driving, the user expects status updates - position, speed, progress.
 At some point the user may even cancel the trip, or Larry himself may have to abort if he encounters, say, a canyon.